nirumand/takeaway/README.md

 ```

 ## Example Scenario
-To better understand what the service does, we can run following scenario:
+To better understand what the service does, we can run the following scenario:

+Note: postman-token and employeeId are generated and you should change it.
 On employee-Service:

 1) Create an employee using post command.